dthagard/tforganize/README.md

   -e, --has-header              the input files have a header -p, --header-pattern string   the header pattern to find the header in the input files -h, --help                    help for sort
-  -k, --keep-header             keep the header matched in the header pattern in the output files -o, --output-dir string       output the results to a specific folder -r, --remove-comments         remove comments in the sorted file(s)
+  -i, --inline                  sort the resources in the input file(s) in place -k, --keep-header             keep the header matched in the header pattern in the output files -o, --output-dir string       output the results to a specific folder -r, --remove-comments         remove comments in the sorted file(s)